SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA(lv5_ref) = REF #( itab[ i ] ).
 ```

-If you read a nonexistent line via a table expression, the exception
+When you read a non-existent line using a table expression, you may not want to throw an exception.
-raising is not always desired.
 You can also embed the table expression
-in a constructor expression using the addition `OPTIONAL`.
-In
-doing so, an unsuccessful reading operation does not raise the
+in a constructor expression using the `OPTIONAL` addition.
+This way, an unsuccessful read will not trigger the
 exception.
-The returned result is a line with initial values.
+The result returned is a line with initial values.
-Alternatively, you can use the addition `DEFAULT` to return a
+Alternatively, you can use the `DEFAULT` addition to return a
-default line in case of an unsuccessful reading operation which might as
-well be another table expression or constructor expression.
+default line in case of an unsuccessful read operation, which can also be another table expression or constructor expression.

 ``` abap
 DATA(line1) = VALUE #( itab[ i ] OPTIONAL ).